FrankZheng/signal/README.md

 A lightweight signal / handler framework for java

 A signal / handler could be used to implement the classic observer pattern.
 It's better than the traditional "listener" way.
-Following is a sample that domostrate how to use signal / handler to implement a login logic.
+Following is a sample that demonstrate how to use signal / handler to implement a login / logout logic.

 ```java
 public class LoginModel {